Niger will face sanctions as democracy falls apart, adding to woes for more than 25 million people

-NIAMEY, Niger (AP) — Economic sanctions could severely hurt one of the world's poorest nations after a coup unseated one of the West's last democratic partners against Islamic extremists in West Africa's Sahel region.
+NIAMEY, Niger (AP) — The world is levying economic sanctions over a coup against one of the West's last democratic partners against Islamic extremists in West Africa.
+Families in one of the world's poorest nations could pay the price.

+In the capital of Niger, many people live in makeshift shelters tied together with slats of wood, sheets and plastic tarps because they can’t pay rent, and they scramble daily to make enough money to feed their children.

+Salou Hassan and his family live in a two-room hut on the side of the road, along with some 140 people.
+The family sleeps on wooden slats close to the floor, with no electricity or running water, and they bathe in public showers.

 Both the United States and France have sent forces and hundreds of millions of military and humanitarian aid in recent years to Niger, which was a French colony until 1960.
 The French and the US train Nigerien forces, and the French military carries out joint operations in the north.